 According to the degree of involvement of organs and tissues in the pathological process, the following types are distinguished:

-• widespread candidiasis;
+• common candidiasis;

-In visceral candidiasis, various internal organs are affected: parts of the pharynx, esophagus, stomach, small and large intestines, bronchial tree, lung tissue.
+With visceral candidiasis, various internal organs are affected: parts of the pharynx, esophagus, stomach, small and large intestines, bronchial tree, lung tissue.

-Types of thrush, depending on the phase (severity) of the process:
+Types of thrush depending on the phase (severity) of the process:

-• candidacy;
+• candidiasis;

 • acute form;